elidondking/simple_shell/README.md

-Second Alx Team task on creating a simple Shell
+econd Alx Team task on creating a simple Shell